 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 We surveyed thousands of real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

-Generally, a whole-house water filter should last about 12 months before it needs to be replaced.
-Certain kinds of systems may need to have their filters swapped out more or less often.
-If you notice new tastes or odors in your water, it might be time to switch the filters.
+Most whole-house water filters last about 12 months before needing replacement.
+Some systems may require more frequent filter changes.
+If you notice new tastes or odors in your water, it's likely time to replace the filters.